 Steve joined Watsi on August 8th, 2013.
-Five years ago, Steve became the 572nd member to automatically support a new Watsi patient every month.
-Since then, 5,419 more people have become monthly donors!
-Steve's most recent donation traveled 8,500 miles to support Fenet, a 1-year-old girl from Ethiopia, to fund a life-saving treatment for her birth condition.
+Six years ago, Steve joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Steve's most recent donation traveled 8,200 miles to support Fenet, a 1-year-old girl from Ethiopia, to fund a life-saving treatment for her birth condition.